Tom Nevin: Playing career

-Nevin was a Newtown five-eighth who played eleven seasons of first grade football with the club between 1935–1945.
+Nevin was a Newtown five-eighth who played eleven seasons of first grade football with the club between 1935 and 1945.
 He won a premiership with Newtown, playing in the winning 1943 Grand Final.
 Remembered as a brilliant defender, Nevin played 135 first grade games with Newtown, the highlights being in the teams that won the 1937 City Cup, the 1941 State Cup, the 1943 premiership and the 1945 State Cup before retiring.

 Nevin died suddenly from a heart attack on 6 May 1972, aged 56.